Compassionate Lawyers Working for YOU REQUEST A FREE CONSULTATION

 As unsettling as it may be to think about the possibility of dying, it is a fact of life.
 If something unexpected happens to you and you die without a will, you put a heavy burden on your family and leave them exposed to many headaches and responsibilities.

-That is why we—at Shabbick & Associates, PC—are committed to helping people understand the importance of having a will in place, even if they are still young and healthy.
+That is why we—at Law Office of Shabbick & Stehle—are committed to helping people understand the importance of having a will in place, even if they are still young and healthy.
 Our estate planning attorneys in Bethlehem and Palmerton, Pennsylvania, provide strong and dependable legal representation to help clients alleviate the stress and burden of writing a will.
 We also serve Carbon, Lehigh, and Northampton counties.

 What Is a Last Will and Testament?